andersonopt/website/content/blog/product-release-notes-7-21-20.md

 Trace out an area to evaluate, then run the Prescan analysis, and see what areas to target for further siting and parcel searches.

-_(Note: The first iteration of this feature is only available the project-level (not View Asset map))._
+_(Note: The first iteration of this feature is only available at the project-level (not yet available on the View Assets map))._

 * **Create new project** near to the area you want to evaluate (can pick any project type).
 * On the project map, **draw a polygon** (Drawing menu > User drawing tools > select one of the polygon icons).